rakeshdn/atlantis/README.md

 atlantis
 ========

-Utility programs for embedded software debugging
+Utility programs and libraries for embedded software debugging